-In terms of employment, the Newark cannabis ordinance mandates employees must be locals.
+The Newark cannabis ordinance mandates employees must be locals.
 It also has pro-union provisions.

 The taxes they are allowed to impose on each license class of one or two percent will be imposed.

-Businesses must be 500 ft from other cannabis businesses, schools, playgrounds, parks, and licensed daycare places, and 200 feet from jails, colleges, or halfway houses.
+Businesses must be 500 ft from other cannabis businesses, schools, playgrounds, parks, and licensed daycare places and 200 feet from jails, colleges, or halfway houses.

 Like other cities, the Newark cannabis ordinance contains a provision banning pop-up locations like past underground markets held in the city.
 No consumption is allowed in public legally.

-In contrast to Paterson, where Mayor Andre Sayegh’s cannabis proposal has run into stiff opposition in part due to partisan differences and opposition, Baraka enjoys strong support from the Council.
+In contrast to Paterson, where Mayor Andre Sayegh’s cannabis proposal has run into stiff opposition in part due to partisan opposition, Baraka enjoys strong support from the Council.
 Thus, the Newark cannabis ordinance is likely to pass without issues.

 More towns have passed regulations that allow cannabis dispensaries within their boundaries recently.
 That includes the City of Bordentown and Moorestown in Burlington County, Red Bank in Monmouth County, and Bloomfield near Newark in Essex County as the August 21st deadline for deciding local cannabis policy this Saturday looms.